sbanal/kubee/README.md

     ```
     kubectl get services kubee-frontend
     ```
 4. Visit the frontend site http://[EXTERNAL-IP]:3000.
 Enter your name in the input control and press the submit button.
-The backend service should be able to respond with a "hello [your input]" message.
+The backend service should be able to respond with a "Hello [your input]" message.
-5. Tail the frontend pod logs
+5. View the frontend pod logs to check the http activity of your requests.
     ```
     kubectl get pods | grep frontend
     kubectl get logs [pod name]